RayanAziz/Mahckoor/README.md

 Mahckoor monitors changes in supplied Twitter accounts and analyzes their tweets.
 It alerts upon detecting changes on the profile or when suspicious tweets are tweeted.
 Alerts are sent via email & remote logging to SIEM (so far).
 ## Features
 ### Current features:
-1. Support for monitroing up to 5 accounts concurrently.
+1. Support for monitroing up to 5 accounts concurrently (Twitter API limit, workaround possible if userbase needed it).
 2. Periodically monitor changes in profile properties:
    - Username
    - Display Name